[Updated May 2022]

-When I say it is not easy to identify who will be your referral sources, what I mean is you can’t tell by looking at them (which is okay because that would be judgemental and we don’t want to be judgy people!).
+When I say it is not easy to know who will be your referral sources, what I mean is – you can’t tell by just looking at them (which is okay because that would be judgmental and we don’t want to be judgy people!).

 When trying to identify your referral sources, you can’t tell by their personality, or the energy level they have.
 You can’t tell by the position they’re in, or the job they have, or even by who they know.
 It’s not easy to identify the type of person who will be in that 30% who are more likely to refer.
 Coming up in Section 3 there is a process I will teach you to make this easier but there is no magic bullet to easily identify who will refer you.